 How do I keep track of the inventory on hand?

-Unless you would prefer to do more work manually, the way to track the inventory in stock is using the perpetual method, which allows you to keep track of the items you sell as changes occur.
-This can be done automatically when you have a fully integrated point-of-sale (POS) system.
+Unless you prefer to calculate inventory manually, the best way to track the inventory in stock is with the perpetual method.
+This method allows you to keep track of the items you sell as changes occur with a fully integrated point-of-sale (POS) system.

 What does the accounting cycle look like for retail stores?

-Once you’ve gotten the process of choosing the inventory costing method behind you and have set up a smart system to keep track of inventory on hand, you can focus on fine-tuning the accounting cycle.
-It consists of the following milestones:
+Once you’ve chosen an inventory costing method and set up a smart system to keep track of inventory on hand, it’s time to focus on fine-tuning the accounting cycle.
+For retail stores, the accounting cycle consists of the following milestones:

 Professional accountants like to say that the tax season never ends.
-A secret to a stress-free tax period lies in a diligent process of recording all income and expense-related transactions all year round.
+The secret to a stress-free tax period is accurately recording all income and expense-related transactions throughout the year.

 Since most retail business owners aren’t professional accountants, using reliable accounting software like Synder is highly recommended.
 Instead of worrying about manually completing accounting tasks, your retail accounting software will automatically produce reports, reconcile accounts, and keep your books up to date.